fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

 <br>

 Pictured above is my library card.
 This is one of the first designs from the current location.
 Sadly, I think at some point I lost my original card T_T.
-Although I think my mom does have the design from the old location so I will add that in to the post when I ask her about it.
-The current design is different now and I do not know what it looks like.
+Although I think my mom does have the design from the old location, I will add that in to the post when I ask her about it.
+The current design is different now, and I do not know what it looks like.
 Both mine and the current design are on the simple side.
 There is no choice of card design to my knowledge.

 <br>

 I am going to start off with the first library I have visited and the one I have spent the most time in, the Alhambra Civic Center Library.
-Unfortunately I have no concrete vist date because that was way too long ago and I can't remember now :P. I can say that I started being a patron at the Alhambra Library before the current modern building (more on that at the end of this post.
-Which I honestly I not a super big fan of aesthetically.
+Unfortunately, I have no concrete visit date because that was way too long ago, and I can't remember now :P. I can say that I started being a patron at the Alhambra Library before the current modern building (more on that at the end of this post.
+Which I honestly I'm not a big fan of aesthetically.
 It is much too plain white and blocky for my tastes.
 I will admit there is some nice art but not enough to make me like the building as a whole.

 <br>